Understanding The Building Safety Act Gateways

 Obtaining approval at Gateway 1 is a prerequisite for proceeding with the construction phase.
 The successful navigation of this gateway not only ensures compliance with safety regulations but also establishes a strong foundation for subsequent gateways.
 By addressing safety concerns early on, Gateway 1 aims to prevent costly remediation measures and potential safety hazards further down the line.

-What Building Safety Act Gateway 2
+What Is Building Safety Act Gateway 2

 Gateway Two is the second critical checkpoint in the Building Safety Act's framework, occurring during the construction phase of higher-risk buildings.
 This gateway focuses on ensuring that the practical implementation of the approved design adheres to the necessary safety standards and requirements.
 This gateway ensures that no deviations from the original design occur, safeguarding the integrity of the building's safety features.